servable-community/servable-dashboard/README.md

 # Running as Express Middleware

-Instead of starting Parse Dashboard with the CLI, you can also run it as an [express](https://github.com/expressjs/express) middleware.
+Instead of starting Servable Dashboard with the CLI, you can also run it as an [express](https://github.com/expressjs/express) middleware.

 ```javascript
 var express = require('express');